In the Heart of the Sea (film)

 In the Heart of the Sea is a 2015 historical adventure drama film directed and co-produced by Ron Howard from a screenplay by Charles Leavitt and a story by Leavitt, Rick Jaffa, and Amanda Silver.
 An international co-production between the United States and Spain, the film stars Chris Hemsworth, Benjamin Walker, Cillian Murphy, Tom Holland, Ben Whishaw, and Brendan Gleeson.
 It is based on Nathaniel Philbrick's 2000 non-fiction book In the Heart of the Sea: The Tragedy of the Whaleship Essex, about the sinking of the American whaling ship Essex in 1820, an event that in part inspired Herman Melville's 1851 novel Moby-Dick.

-The film premiered in New York City on December 7, 2015, and was released in cinemas in the United States on December 11, 2015, by Warner Bros.
+The film premiered in New York City on December 7, 2015, and was released in theaters in the United States on December 11, 2015, by Warner Bros.
 Pictures.
 In the Heart of the Sea received mixed reviews from critics and was a box-office failure, grossing only $94.3 million against a $100 million budget.

 Plot

 In 1850, author Herman Melville visits innkeeper Thomas Nickerson, the last survivor of the sunk whaleship Essex, offering money for his story.
 Nickerson initially refuses, then agrees after his wife intervenes.

-In 1820 a Nantucket whaling company has refitted the Essex for a whale hunt to bring back lucrative whale oil; 14-year-old Nickerson joins as a cabin boy.
+In 1820, a Nantucket whaling company has refitted the Essex for a whale hunt to bring back lucrative whale oil; 14-year-old Nickerson joins as a cabin boy.
 Veteran whaler Owen Chase is hired as first mate, though he is disappointed not to receive a captain's commission.
 Captain George Pollard is an inexperienced mariner who envies Chase's skill and popularity.
 They clash, and Pollard sails into a storm against Chase's advice.
 They agree to put their differences aside and soon the crew kills their first bull sperm whale.

 Three months pass without success, and Pollard realizes that the Atlantic Ocean holds no sighting of whales.
 The Essex rounds Cape Horn to the Pacific, hoping for better luck.
 In Atacames, Ecuador, a Spanish captain tells them of the bountiful "Offshore Grounds" 2,000 miles to the west, but says a vengeful "white whale" destroyed his ship, killing six of his men.
 Undaunted, Pollard and Chase lead the expedition west.
 They find the grounds, but when they launch the whaling boats, a massive bull sperm whale with white, scarred skin damages the boats and turns on the ship.

 Chase harpoons it from the Essex deck, but the whale rams the hull, killing two men.
 The crew abandons the sinking Essex in three whaling boats, and must sail hundreds of miles to shore with limited supplies.
 The whale attacks again and they escape to the tiny Henderson Island.

-Chase discovers long dead skeletons of earlier castaways, and the crew fears they might also die waiting for rescue.
+Chase discovers long-dead skeletons of earlier castaways, and the crew fears they might also die waiting for rescue.
 Four men stay while the rest set sail hoping to find better lands.